 From then on, what became known as AmigaMUD took over my play programming.
 It started in 1990, and lasted until around 2001, when I realized that a single non-artist like myself couldn't possibly produce something on par with the large commerical or public domain systems.
 AmigaMUD grew a custom multimedia client, custom serial protocol, a real "sample" world, internet capabilities, etc. The server itself has now been translated to C and ported to Linux, renamed as CGMud.

-As of October 2003, the server is still running on my system here, but the only connection attempts to it are all failing, likely due to people trying to use a telnet protocol with the port for the custom protocol.
+Up until at least October 2003, the CGMud server was still running on my system here, but the only connection attempts to it were all failing, likely due to people trying to use a telnet protocol with the port for the custom protocol.

 There is also a programming language in the ToyMUD server, which was done in the middle of the AmigaMUD project.
 As usual, here is a short sample of some ToyMUD programming language code.
 I also did about 2/3 of an ANSI C compiler at work, but that was just work, not fun!
 There could be some language/compiler work that I've missed in this rambling, but I can't think of them...

 Update - 2005-04-24 - for the last couple of years I've been slowly working on yet another huge project.
 I somewhat jokingly call this one my project to "replace all the world's software".
 Riiight!
 I still don't even have a good name for it, but I've had considerable success with some of the concepts in it.
 It's too soon for an interesting sample, even though I do have a few thousand lines of code in it that will run.